makersacademy/taster2.0/readme.md

 Show off !
 You just created your first html page !

 We will soon push it live, but you've just learnt something essential, you first work locally and when you've got the result you expected, you can push it live !

+### Section 2: The first real step (30min)

+The first thing you really start with is actually not coding.

+1. Take a paper, a pen, and draft the website with all of its element
+2. Name those elements with the right tags
+3. Talk about it with your pair

+### Section 3: Code the HTML structure of your website (30min)

+Now you can code what you've put on the paper

+1. Indent properly your code
+2. Write as much attributes as you can
+3. Once you are done, call me !

 ### Section 2: Design your thought !
 (30 min)
 Now that you know how to see your code in a web browser, let's start to think like a real developer !